3 AI Models For Transcribing German Text In Fraktur, Kurrent and Sütterlin

 This AI model focuses on a particular type of Fraktur text: documents written in the 19th and 20th centuries.
 Developed by the Austrian National Library and the Newseye project, the model is based on 442,121 words from a wide variety of historical newspapers and publications.
 It also has a CER of just 1%, outperforming most standard OCR engines with these types of documents.
 However, please note that the model was trained exclusively on German-language documents, making it less suitable for Swedish or Finnish Fraktur, for example.

-This Transkribus Kurrent model is what we sometimes call a “super model”: it is based on 1,840,000 words from a diverse set of documents, including council minutes of the Pomeranian government of Stralsund, the assessor votes of the Wismar High Court and various private letter collections.
+This Transkribus Kurrent model is based on 1,840,000 words from a diverse set of documents, including council minutes of the Pomeranian government of Stralsund, the assessor votes of the Wismar High Court and various private letter collections.
 It was developed by the University of Greifswald, has a CER of 5.5% and is suitable for transcribing all manner of Kurrent documents from the 17th and 18th centuries.

 Transkribus’ transcriptions are based on AI models.
 Each model has been trained to read a specific type of handwritten or printed text in a certain language, and often a certain time period or genre too.

 But what if there isn’t a model that is suitable for the text in your documents?
 Then you also have the chance to train your own.
 To do this, you need a series of pre-transcribed documents, collectively known as “Ground Truth”.
-The more ground-truth data you use to train your model, the more information it will contain and the more accurate it will be when transcribing new documents.
+The more Ground Truth data you use to train your model, the more information it will contain and the more accurate it will be when transcribing new documents.
 To save time, many people use a public model as the base for their custom model and then fine-tune it with further Ground Truth.

 Leverage the power of Transkribus to get the most out of your historical documents.